Intrepid Viewing

 The film itself is really well-written, with layers and nuances and plenty of old-fashioned longing and angst – both the romantic angst of a young man who has a good job and a good heart, but has never had a first kiss; and the angst of a young woman who longs for the societal freedom to live life on her own terms.

 The film also provides a brief history lesson that Saudi Arabia hasn't always been so repressive and repressed.
 In fact, before the Islamic Revolution in 1979, the government was much more liberal.
-Women were free to wear short skirts and socialize with men; artists were celebrated and able to express themselves; and public life did not revolve solely around the dictates of interpreters of the Koran.
+Women were free to wear short skirts and socialize with men; artists were celebrated and able to express themselves; and public life did not revolve solely around dictatorial interpretations of the Koran.

-Hopefully in the pendulum that is life and history, Saudi Arabia is slowly beginning to swing back in the other direction.
+Hopefully in the pendulum that is life and history, Saudi Arabia is slowly swinging back in the other direction.

 Some films inspire me to travel to a place.
 Barakah Meets Barakah is not that kind of film.
 I'm sure there are many lovely sights to see and experiences to be had in Saudi Arabia, but as a woman, I prefer to journey to places where I can walk around freely and safely, not having to don a burqa or pretend a man is my husband.